Behavior Score Prediction in Resting-State Functional MRI by Deep State Space Modeling: Formulation Related Methods

 \subsubsection{Patch Time Series Transformer (PatchTST)}

 The Patch Time Series Transformer (PatchTST) \cite{patchtst} adapts the Transformer architecture \cite{transformer} for time series tasks by introducing a patch-based input representation.
-Unlike traditional approaches that operate on individual time steps, PatchTST partitions the input sequence into a set of overlapping patches, enabling the model to capture both local and global patterns efficiently.
+Unlike traditional approaches that operate on individual time steps, PatchTST partitions the input sequence into overlapping patches, enabling the model to capture both local and global patterns efficiently.
 This design leverages self-attention mechanisms to model complex temporal dependencies across multiple variables.
-PatchTST has achieved excellent performance on multivariate time series forecasting tasks \cite{patchtst}, demonstrating improved performance over classical Transformer models.
-This architecture is adapted for regression similar to the TCN model.
+PatchTST has achieved excellent performance on multivariate timeseries forecasting tasks \cite{patchtst}, demonstrating superior performance compared to classical Transformer models.
+This architecture is adapted for regression, similar to the TCN model.